 Depending on the progress and interests of the class, your teacher will occasionally hand out copied extracts from the texts cited in the Recommended Readings list below.
 In addition, you are highly recommended to purchase a Italian/English-English/Italian dictionary, and to bring it with you to all lessons.
 Consult your instructor for recommendations.

-Recommended readings: The following books are available in CEA Resource Center:
+Recommended readings: The following books are available in the Language Section of the Global Campus Resource Center: